-If you are a full-time student living in private accommodation you will almost certainly need a Council Tax Student Certificate to prove your eligibility for exemption.
+If you are a full-time student living in private accommodation you will almost certainly need a Council Tax Exemption letter to prove your eligibility for exemption.
 This can be obtained via the Student Support Desk.
-Once you have moved into your property you will need to contact Liverpool City Council who will send you some forms to complete:
+Once you have moved into your property you will need to contact Liverpool City Council who will send you some forms to complete: https://liverpool.gov.uk/council-tax/

-https://liverpool.gov.uk/council-tax/

-Completed forms should be returned to them along with your Council Tax Student Certificate.
+Completed forms should be returned to them along with your Council Tax Exemption letter.